hariharan409/world-information/README.md

 > npm install world-information

+##### This repository provides a comprehensive dataset based on the [ISO 3166 standard](https://en.wikipedia.org/wiki/ISO_3166-1 "ISO 3166 standard"), which includes internationally recognized codes for continents,countries,states & cities.
+The ISO 3166 standard is a globally accepted system used for identifying countries and their subdivisions, ensuring consistent and reliable data across various applications.

 ##### world-information is a comprehensive npm package designed to provide detailed geographical information.
 It includes data on continents, countries, states, and cities, making it an essential tool for applications that require location-based data.

+#### Features:

+- Continent Data: Features standard codes and names for continents as per ISO 3166-1.
+- Country Data: Includes ISO 3166-1 alpha-2 (2-letter), alpha-3 (3-letter), and numeric codes for countries.

 ####  AVAILABLE METHODS & ARRAY: